jameswhoughton/meals/README.md

 In the web package the handlers are defined, which use the services/repositories defined in `internal/*` to create a web interface for the application.
 Also contained in this package are html template files along with non-go assets (e.g. JS, CSS and images).

+### frontend

+Contains dependencies to build TailwindCSS styles.

 ### cmd/server

 This is the main web app executeable.
 Here the repositories/services and web server are created and the server is started.
 The graceful shutdown process is also handled here.

+### cmd/seeder

+This is a seeder script to populate the application with test data (see `cmd/seeder/main.go` for more details).

 ## Status